-Results of the 2011-2013 assessment period indicate that 0 percent of the tidal water segments of the Chesapeake Bay that contain the open-water habitat designated use met water quality standards for chlorophyll a (a measure of algae growth).
+Results of the 2012 to 2014 assessment period indicate that 3 percent of the tidal water segments of the Chesapeake Bay that contain the open-water habitat designated use met water quality standards for chlorophyll a (a measure of algae growth).

 What is an algae bloom and how does it form?
 Charlie Poukish from the Maryland Department of the Environment explains what fuels algae blooms and how they can spell trouble for underwater life.

 Excess nutrients and sediment are among the leading causes of the Chesapeake Bay’s poor health.
 Both can impact the clarity of water and the amount of algae and oxygen it contains.
 This indicator measures the achievement of water quality standards for chlorophyll a in the Bay.

 Water quality standards for the Bay were developed in 2003 by the U.S. Environmental Protection Agency (EPA).
 Within these standards, five aquatic habitats—also called “designated uses”—were identified, each with its own criteria for dissolved oxygen, water clarity/underwater grasses and chlorophyll a.
 If the Bay and its tidal tributaries are to function as a healthy ecosystem, all designated uses must meet all clean water criteria.